 When the pain gets in the way of sleep, this can lead to arthritis sufferers experiencing fatigue.
 Nearly all of arthritis sufferers complain that they feel tired all the time.
 And this symptom can increase greatly if their arthritis is accompanied by conditions such as depression and obesity.

 Joint pain may be the most common symptom of arthritis, but keep in mind that it’s not the only one.
 Arthritis may affect other parts of your body like your lungs—which may seem unlikely, but it is, nevertheless, a reality.
 Long-term inflammation causes scarring on your lungs that leads to shortness of breath and dry cough.

 …And a lot of the times, we get dry, itchy skin…

 Another unlikely symptom is drying and itching of the skin.
 Rashes are common due to inflammation, and in addition to the pain, it can be uncomfortable.
 This is caused by the inflammation around the blood vessels.

 Bear in mind that if you have a friend or loved-one suffering from arthritis, knowing how they feel and what symptoms they endure are great ways for you to begin understanding what it’s like to live with their condition.

-For us at Dr. Arthritis, support from family and friends is key, as are choosing the right tools and aids to ensure that arthritis sufferers maintain their quality of life.
+For us at Dr. Arthritis, support from family and friends is key, as are choosing the right tools and aids (such as brace and support) to ensure that arthritis sufferers maintain their quality of life.